hbjornoy/t-SNE-vs-LLE/README.md

 	* Contains functions used to make plots
 - plot_mnist.py
 	* Contains a function used to plot MNIST

-To run main.py, please do the following steps:
-	1. Install requirements
-	2. Make sure that you have all files belonging to the original Zip file in their original place.
-	3. Run main.py from its original place
-	4. You must exit a plot-window before pressing enter in the terminal for it to work properly.

 #### Jupyter notebooks:
 - Section_III_B-1.ipynb